eyeshieldbat/indoai_person_tracking/README.md

-# Peson Tracking using Faster RCNN
+# Person Tracking using Faster RCNN